Alex-Lloyd-93/PGR_Training_fMRI_2020/Lecture_1.md

   - Familiarization with the cluster architecture

     In this lecture you would get familiarized with the cluster architecture.
-(Schematic is shared in https://github.com/RHULPsychology/Important_Tutorials/blob/master/README.md).
+(Schematic diagram is shared in https://github.com/RHULPsychology/Important_Tutorials/blob/master/README.md).
 You whould be able to relate to terms like a login node, a master node and worker nodes.
 This would be essential to understand how the parallelization would work.

   - Basic BASH commands: